Welcome to the clinical pharmacy research section of the ACCP Web site. We invite you to review short synopses of a few of our

 Learn more about the Research and Scholarship Certificate Program

-The ACCP Research Institute (RI) is a non-profit 501(c)(3) charitable foundation established in 1995 as the research arm of
+The ACCP Foundation is a non-profit 501(c)(3) established in 1995 as the charitable arm of the American College

-the American College of Clinical Pharmacy (ACCP).
-The RI collaborates with ACCP to improve human health by extending the frontiers of clinical pharmacy via:
+of Clinical Pharmacy (ACCP).
+The Foundation collaborates with ACCP to improve human health by supporting research,

-To learn about all of the Research Institute’s programs and services, and how you can get involved, click below to visit the RI website.
+To learn about all of the ACCP Foundation's programs and services, and how you can get involved, click below to visit the ACCP Foundation website.